ShiruiH/EOWater/README.md

-# EOWater: Water surface area time-series from Sentinel-2 and Landsat
+# EOWater: Water surface area time-series from Sentinel-2 and Landsat in GEE

 This repository presents an efficient GEE-based solution to mapping water surface area time-series in waterbodies from Landsat and Sentinel-2.

 <p align="center">
 <img src="./doc/example_time-series.png" alt="drawing" width="700"/>
 </p>

+> *The development of this tool was supported through funding from the Australian Government ([Murray-Darling Basin Authority](https://www.mdba.gov.au/)).*

+> *The tool was developed jointly by the [NSW Department of Climate Change, Energy, the Environment and Water](https://water.dpie.nsw.gov.au/) and [NGIS](https://ngis.com.au/).*

+> *The tool is currently maintained by @ShiruiH and @kvos.*

 ### Table of Contents